 Moving Towards an Inclusive Workplace at the UO

 The Division of Equity and Inclusion (DEI) discusses the IDEAL Framework as the foundation for making Equity and Inclusion commonplace here at the UO.
 Additionally, DEI will discuss manners in which employees can begin to confront their own beliefs, biases and perceptions and their effects on our daily interactions.
 Through this understanding, employees work on developing strategies to help create, foster, and celebrate inclusivity on campus.

 Supporting Employees During Workplace Reintegration

 As states and organizations begin reopening, this can create stress and anxiety for employees re-entering the workforce.
 Managers are in a unique position of having to support employees during this transition while also practicing their own self-care.
 This webinar provides strategies on how best to support employees during reintegration and what other EAP resources are available.

 Working in a Changing Environment

 In an organizational culture of constant change, adapting can be challenging.
-Some areas addressed in this presentation are the elements of change, different loss experienced related to change, the transitional stages, and ways of coping with stress and change.
+Some areas addressed in this presentation are the elements of change, the different loss experienced related to change, the transitional stages, and ways of coping with stress and change.

 Workspace Ergonomics and Safety in Motion®

 The techniques presented in this training are proven to reduce physical stress and strain.
-Office SIM-plicity will guide you to make simple practical and ergonomic changes to improve the way you work in an office environment. *This session was not recorded; however, the university's Ergonomics Coordinator, can schedule time to meet with you individually or with your department, to review this training.
+Office SIM-plicity will guide you to make simple practical and ergonomic changes to improve the way you work in an office environment. *This session was not recorded; however, the university's Ergonomics Coordinator can schedule a time to meet with you individually or with your department, to review this training.
 Contact the Office of Occupational Health and Safety or visit their website to review their resources.